2DegreesInvesting/ds.databricks4r/README.md

 ## Why is this important?

-Databricks allows you to work with data at scale from a simple interface.
-With that simple interface you can do powerful things, but not all the things you typically do in RStudio, and not always in the way you’re used to.
-For example, sometimes you need to read, and manipulate data in a different way.
+Databricks is like a racing car.
+It’s great for racing but for an RStudio user it may not be a confortable everyday car.
 Understanding what you can and shouldn’t do with Databricks will save you time and frustration.

 ## Workspace

 - Add a folder, file.R and notebook with markdown
-- Connect to a running cluster

 <!-- -->